(+91) 9686 448899

 PAPER CUP ROOT TRAINERS

-According to a report on root trainers, a ranking of ‘highly suitable’ was obtained for 15 out of 18 criteria for root trainers, and so they are most suitable for the present-day requirements.
+According to a report on root trainers, a ranking of ‘highly suitable’ was obtained for 15 out of 18 criteria for root trainers, so they are most suitable for the present-day requirements.
 However, they are unsuitable concerning only 2 specifications.

 Root trainer technology can only be implemented when the following issues are taken into account: